major macro economic indicators

 - International financial and political support

-- Conflict with Russia and Russian-speaking populations with threats to territorial integrity; possible Russian counter-sanctions against 360 companies and 50 individuals
+- Conflict with Russia and Russian-speaking populations with severed territorial integrity; Russian counter-sanctions

 - Political and social instability against a backdrop of widespread poverty, corruption and oligarchy